Two different medications for the same condition.

 Methadone

-A full opioid agonist, dispensed at a clinic.
+A full opioid agonist, dispensed at a federally regulated program.

-Methadone has a long clinical history and is effective for patients with severe opioid use disorder who benefit from the structure of a clinic setting.
+Methadone has a long clinical history and is highly effective for many patients with opioid use disorder, including those who benefit from the structure of an OTP setting.

 Suboxone